andrewjscott/pands-problem-sheet/README.md

 >BMI is 20.06.

 ### Solution
-First, the input() method is used in order to ask the user to enter both a weight and a height.
+First, the input() method[1] is used in order to ask the user to enter both a weight and a height.
 The numbers entered by the user are then assigned to variables called weight and height.

 To calculate the BMI, I used the following line of code: bmi = float(weight)/((float(height)/100)**2)